vick4infotech/vick4infotech/README.md

 Respect time zones (seriously).

-See full Code of Conduct here.

-📬 How to Reach Me
+## 📬 How to Reach Me

 💌 Email: vick4infotech@gmail.com

-🌐 LinkedIn: linkedin.com/in/yourprofile
+🌐 LinkedIn: linkedin.com/in/victor-ayenikanju

 📝 Blog / Research: coming soon…

 📍 Based in Nigeria – working globally.

-⭐ Stay in the Loop
+## ⭐ Stay in the Loop

 Star ⭐ repos you love.